ngxp/store-service/README.md

 bookStoreService = TestBed.get(BookStoreService);
 ```

-The `StoreServiceMock` class replaces all selector functions on the store service class with a `BehaviourSubject`.
+The `StoreServiceMock` class replaces all selector functions on the store service class with a `BehaviorSubject`.
 So now you can do the following to emit new values to the observables:

 ```ts
 bookStoreService.getAllBooks().next(newBooks);
 ```

-The `BehaviourSubject` is initialized with the value being `undefined`.
+The `BehaviorSubject` is initialized with the value being `undefined`.
 If you want a custom initial value, the `provideStoreServiceMock` method offers an optional parameter.
 This is an object of key value pairs where the key is the name of the selector function, e.g. `getAllBooks`.

 ```ts
 import { provideStoreServiceMock, StoreServiceMock } from '@ngx-patterns/store-service/testing';